ezakhar/help/en/basics/intensity-zones.md

 #### Joe Friel method, 7 HR zones based on LT {#frielhr}

-In The Triathlete's Training Bible Joe Friel defines seven training zones which limits are calculated in percents of athlete's HR LT, separately for running and cycling:
+In The Triathlete's Training Bible Joe Friel defines seven training zones which limits are calculated in percentage of athlete's LTHR, separately for running and cycling:

 | Zones | Zones limits for running | Zones limits for cycling |
 | :--- | :--- | :--- |